tsungcheng-yao-griffith/ALDIPF/README.md

 # Abusive Messages and Personal Perceptions

-Repository for "ALDPF: An Abusive Language Dataset with Psychological Features".
+Repository for "ALDaPF: An Abusive Language Dataset with Psychological Features".
 Full text of the paper can be found here

 _**About the ALDPF**_